wordofwarning/wordofwarning.org/spring-summer-2012/WARN003/index.md

 Stacy is  an Artsadmin Associate Artist.

 ####What People Have Said About Them
-*The sheer waves of emotion that come over you with every performance.
+>The sheer waves of emotion that come over you with every performance.
 She has a knack for leaving no clues as to where the performance is going until you’re emotionally ensnared in it.
-Genius.* - Self Titled Daily Magazine
+Genius.   *Self Titled Daily Magazine*

-*Stacy Makishi is a master of mischief.
+>Stacy Makishi is a master of mischief.
 She can draw out the creative juice from any situation in the most inspiring ways.
-She rocks!* - Shlomo
+She rocks!  *Shlomo*

 ####More
 *Bull: The True Story* is a layered and concentric theatre-based solo piece by Stacy Makishi with original music by Paul Clark and Gareth Fry.